Pre-Enrolment Information NSW Food Safety Supervisor Certificate

 Students should be aware that personal information (your full name) will be provided to the NSW Food Authority.
 This information will be store on the Centre for Training database and the NSW Food Authority database.
 Both databases are encripted and secure.

-Is this Online FSS course Approved?
+Is this NSW FSS Certificate course approved?

 Yes.
 Centre for Training is an ASQA approved RTO that is approved by the NSW Food Authority to deliver and assess this training and to issue NSW Food Safety Supervisor Certificates on behalf of the Authority.
 Our FSS Trainers/assessors are also approved.